DevelAngel/swayr/README.md

 5. The `pactl` module can show the current volume percentage and muted state.
    Clicks can increase/decrease the volume or toggle the mute state.

 I guess there will be more modules in the future as time permits.
-I personally would enjoy a `volume` module.
 [Patches](#questions-and-patches) are certainly very welcome!

 ### <a id="swayrbar-screenshots">Screenshots</a>